Symptoms of a Meniscus Injury

 You will experience swelling either immediately if your blood vessels are disrupted because of a traumatic event, or within 12 hours after the tear occurs.
 Swelling over time or recurring is a result of synovial fluid filling the joint cavity, as your body tries to protect itself (this is often called "water on the knee").

 Grinding, Popping, Clicking, or Locking

 These symptoms can range from being annoying to downright painful and can last a few seconds or be persistent for a few weeks.
 Joint locking occurs when the fragment of torn meniscus does not work its way out of being lodged between your femur and tibia resulting in an inability to straighten or bend your knee.
-This can be painful and may cause weakness in the knee of 'giving way' or snaps, clicks, catches or jerks in the knee.
+This can be painful and may cause weakness in the knee or in some instances a 'giving way' or snaps, clicks, catches and/or jerks in the knee.
 You may have to manually move or manipulate your knee to get relief.

 Call now!
 Toll Free: 1-866-237-9608

 There tend to be 4 stages of symptoms dependent on the type of meniscus injury you experience.

 If you have a minor tear you will often experience pain and slight swelling within the first 12 hours of noticing the discomfort.
 These symptoms often go away within a 2 - 3 week period.